-It is my pleasure to introduce the Department of Finance's strategic plan.
+It is my pleasure to introduce the Department of Finance's strategic plan for 2014 to 2019.
 This plan outlines the department's mandate, vision, goals, and activities that support the government's key commitments to:

 A Better Quality of Life The Environment The Economy Good Governance maintain the Yukon's extremely favourable general tax environment.